NalessoAxel/NalessoAxel/README.md

-# Hello there, i'm Axel  front-end developer and ux/ui designer 👋 👨‍💻.
+# Hello there, i'm Axel  front-end developer and web designer 👋 👨‍💻.

 Passionnate about front-end/design/UX/UI.